fugue/fregot/README.md

 ### :watch

-**You must launch the REPL with `fregot repl --watch` in order to use the `:watch` command.**
+**To enable `--watch` mode, you must launch the REPL with `fregot repl --watch`.
+This also allows you to use the `:watch [expression]` command.**

-`:watch` monitors loaded package and input files for changes and live-reloads them.
-You can also use `:watch data.package.rule` to monitor an expression, and `fregot` will automatically print an updated evaluation when loaded files are changed.
+When you launch the REPL with `fregot repl --watch`, the REPL monitors loaded package and input files for changes and live-reloads them.
+You can also use the `:watch data.package.rule` command to monitor an expression, and `fregot` will automatically print an updated evaluation when loaded files are changed.

 Here's an example.
-Make sure to start the REPL with the `--watch` flag first:
+Start the REPL with the `--watch` flag:

     fregot repl --watch